unahouExosite/docs/gwe/product_overview.rst.md

 programs the same way that it installs and updates itself and its complementary components.
-For general design information and instructions on how to create OTAU and new program installation packages, please refer to the otau section.
+For general design information and instructions on how to create OTAU and new program installation packages, please refer to the [Over the Air Updates](https://github.com/exosite/docs/blob/gwe/gwe/otau.rst.md#over-the-air-updates) section.

 Application version control
 ---------------------------